SeLite/SeLite.github.io/SeleniumIDE.md

 # Clipboard And Indent
-[AddOns](AddOns) > 'Clipboard And Indent' enables clipboard sharing between Selenium IDE and other applications.
+[Components](Components) > 'Clipboard And Indent' enables clipboard sharing between Selenium IDE and other applications.
 Otherwise Selenium IDE doesn't accept Selenese commands/comments passed through clipboard from another Selenium IDE instance when [using multiple Selenium IDEs in parallel](#using-multiple-selenium-ides-in-parallel).

 It enables Selenese commands/comments to be indented with spaces into blocks, through menu or by pressing right or left arrow.
 It automatically indents and unindents structured commands that come with [SelBlocks Global](SelBlocksGlobal).